laravel/docs/authentication.md

         });
     }

-Once your custom authentication driver has been defined, you use it as a driver within `guards` configuration of your `auth.php` configuration file:
+Once your custom authentication driver has been defined, you use it as a driver within the `guards` configuration of your `auth.php` configuration file:

     'guards' => [
         'api' => [